 We take the security of your children on the internet extremely seriously; it is very important that we work together to ensure your child’s safety.
 Whilst use of the internet and social networking sites is second nature to young people, they can often be swept along with what their peers are doing and lose awareness of the many dangers they are facing.
-The KCSiE update due in September 2018 will note that online safety is the biggest critical issue facing all schools in the UK.
+The KCSiE September 2019 recognises that online safety is the biggest critical issue facing all schools in the UK.

 In school, the internet access is restricted, known social networking sites are blocked and we have the latest software that is always monitoring the students’ use of the computers in order to pick up any inappropriate resources that are being accessed.
 As approximately 80% of the time the students spend on the internet will be at home, it is important that parents and carers understand the potential dangers and what can be done to avoid them.
 We do, of course, talk to the pupils about internet safety in the curriculum and in assemblies; but it is important that this message is reinforced at home and that you regularly talk to your child about their use of the internet.

 Discuss together as a family how the internet will be used in your house.
 Consider what information should be kept private (such as personal information, photos in school uniform etc) and decide rules for making and meeting online friends.
 Ensure your children know the risks of accepting friends’ requests from strangers online and make sure you know what your child is doing online much like you would offline.
 Make sure your child uses strong passwords to protect their online accounts.
 It is important they know they need to keep their passwords safe and not share them with anyone or use the same password for several accounts.
 Consider locating your child’s computers and laptops in a family area but be aware that children access the internet on mobile phones, games consoles and tablets so use can’t always be supervised.
 Be especially aware of settings rules relating to your child’s use of webcams and any applications or devices which allow voice or video chat.